SGT-Winters/OS-3502-Assigments/README.md

 * Timeout Mechanism: Use pthread_mutex_timedlock

 #### Approach
-I created a lock ordering rule, which makes sures that all threads acquire locks at the same sequence.
+I created a lock ordering rule, which makes sure that all threads acquire locks at the same sequence.
 It checks to see which account has the smaller ID and always locks that before trying to lock the second one.
 By doing this, the program removes the chances of a stall or circular wait, which is a key condition for deadlocks.
 I then used the function pthread_mutex_timedlock().
 This allows a thread to wait only for a certain amount of time when trying to get a lock.
 If it cannot get a lock then the thread times out, releases any locks it previously had, and then retries later.